 Read to me

 Your toddler’s moved on from those soft cloth books now and their imaginations are raring to go with tales of, well anything.
 However, at this stage you may find they’ll be turning pages rather than listening to the story.
 And if your toddler is anything like ours, they’ll also rip them too.
 Stop them in their tracks and keep them entertained with a block book from our story book range.
-Full of bright colours to stimulate their visual skills and with basic words to help their vocabulary, these are great pick for your 18-24 month old.
+Full of bright colours to stimulate their visual skills, and with basic words to help their vocabulary, these are great picks for your 18-24 month old.

 And a last little note…